 But Greece’s prime wine island is still the spectacularly volcanic Santorini, whose speciality is the incontrovertibly noble Assyrtiko, aided and abetted by the Aïdini and Athiri grapes.
 There were 10 examples in our tasting, almost a quarter of all the wines, and no wonder.
 Several of them were from the island’s strange, low, basket-shaped vines said to be 100 or even 200 years old.
 There were examples of wines made as long ago as 2008 and 2010 still going very strong, some with oak and some without, some allowed to ferment naturally without added cultured yeast.
 All deserve a place in any curious white wine lover’s cellar.

 Greek reds have improved enormously, and are today much less reliant on imported grape varieties and on the specious make-up of an oaky overlay.
 It is also becoming clearer which are the real stars.
-Matt Thomson, a Kiwi who makes wine all over the world, seen above with his wife Sophie Parker-Thomson, but whose heart has been in Barolo and Burgundy, was heard to say after sampling our Greek array, ‘I think I’ve fallen in love with the Xinomavro grape.’
+Matt Thomson, a New Zealander who makes wine all over the world, seen above with his wife Sophie Parker-Thomson, but whose heart has been in Barolo and Burgundy, was heard to say after sampling our Greek array, ‘I think I’ve fallen in love with the Xinomavro grape.’
 It’s true that the best Xinomavros now being made in the Náoussa appellation in the hills of western Macedonia have the same tension, lightness and graininess as a fine Barolo.

 Agiorgitiko is the famous red wine grape of the Peloponnese’s most famous red wine region Neméa and tends to produce fuller-bodied, arguably more obviously accessible reds.